The Sapphires: where are they now?

 In reality, it was only Laurel, then 21, and her sister Lois who went to Vietnam.
 Lois was drafted in when Naomi and Beverly (who are also sisters) refused to go in protest against the war.
 The three original members – Laurel, Beverly and Naomi – now work at the Aboriginal Medical Service, in Sydney's suburb of Redfern, where Naomi is chief executive.
 Here is an edited transcript of ourinterview with them.

-Q: Can you tell me a bit about the Sapphires, what your experience of being in a group was like, and how you started out?
+Q: Can you tell me a bit about the Sapphires, what your experience of being in the group was like, and how you started out?

 Laurel Robinson: We've been singing all our lives.
 We did concerts from a very young age and our parents were supportive and encouraging.
 The concerts started for our families, but then we entertained people in the Shepparton Cummeragunja area of Victoria where we grew up.
 In those days there was no dole, just endowment, which was next to nothing.
 So we just kept giving concerts to raise money.
 I was 16 at the time.